Sustainability Initiatives and Tools

 The goal of the Forum for Sustainable Palm Oil (FONAP) is to significantly increase the share of certified palm oil and palm kernel oil as well as their derivatives and fractions on the German, Austrian and Swiss markets.
 Together, the member companies are contributing to making 100 per cent certified palm oil and palm kernel oil available to these markets as quickly as possible.
 The members of the Forum have made a voluntary commitment to use only sustainably certified palm oil.
 The Forum is also committed to improving and increasing the transparency of the certification systems.

-Global Compact Network Germany
+UN Global Compact Network Germany (UN GCG)

 The United Nations Global Compact is the world's largest and most important initiative for responsible corporate governance.
 It pursues the vision of an inclusive and sustainable global economy for the benefit of all people, communities and markets.
-The German Global Compact Network (DGCN) is the association of now more than 500 German signatories of the UN Global Compact - from DAX corporations to medium-sized companies to small specialists, as well as numerous organisations from civil society, science and politics.
+The UN Global Compact Network Germany (UN GCG) is the association of now more than 500 German signatories of the UN Global Compact - from DAX corporations to medium-sized companies to small specialists, as well as numerous organisations from civil society, science and politics.
 As a learning and dialogue platform, the DGCN offers practice-oriented formats such as webinars, workshops, trainings as well as conferences and expert discussions.

 International Labour Organisation (ILO)